 “46And Rebecca said to Isaac, I am weary of my life, because of the daughters of the sons of Chet; if Jacob shall take a wife of the daughters of this land, wherefore should I live?”

-At Isaac’s behest Jacob went to his uncle Laban (meaning “White”) in Mesopotamia to find his kindred wife Rachel who would bear children of the promise.
+At Isaac’s behest Jacob went to his uncle Laban (meaning “White”) in Mesopotamia to find his kindred wives Rachel and Leah who would bear children of the promise.

 “1And Isaac having called for Jacob, blessed him, and charged him, saying, Thou shalt not take a wife of the daughters of the Chananites.
 2Rise and depart quickly into Mesopotamia, to the house of Bathuel the father of thy mother, and take to thyself thence a wife of the daughters of Laban thy mother’s brother.
 3And may my God bless thee, and increase thee, and multiply thee, and thou shalt become gatherings of nations.”

 The example of Jacob’s imperative to marry a woman of his mother’s tribe refutes the common argument that miscegenation was only forbidden on religious grounds.
-The truth is that Laban’s family was pagan (Genesis 31.19-35).
+The truth is that Laban’s family was pagan (Genesis 31.19-35) as their Hebrew forebears were before the time of Abraham (Joshua 24.2, 15).
 If Jacob’s parents were only concerned about their son’s religious integrity they would not have sent him to take a pagan wife.
 If race was of no concern he may as well have married a Canaanite like his brother.
 It is thus evident that their concern was for their racial posterity.

 Jacob’s son Judah was a fornicator and he erred by taking a Canaanite wife.
 Two of his halfbreed children were stricken down by God but one of his bastard offspring named Shelah lived.
 Despite Shelah being Judah’s first born living son he was not considered a valid heir.
 Rather Pharez was firstborn preceding his twin Zarah from the womb.
 Shelah was not even a potential heir for he was born of fornication while Pharez and Zarah were born of Tamar, a pedigreed Semite.